Danyalalam/Production-Grade-ML-Project/README.md

-# US Visa Approval Prediction
+# Production Ready Machine Learning Project

 This project aims to build a machine learning pipeline for predicting US visa approvals using historical data.
 The end-to-end solution includes data ingestion, transformation, model training, evaluation, and deployment using cloud-based CI/CD with AWS and Docker.